Are you looking for the best quiet portable air conditioner that can keep you cool without a lot of noise? If so, you’ve come to the right place.

 Portable air conditioners are so noisy because the compressor is located inside the unit which is in the room with you.
 Unlike a window AC unit where the compressor is located outside for the noise to travel away from the house, a portable air conditioner doesn’t have anything to dampen the sound.

-As you found out, there are some nearly silent portable air conditioners that offer more than just cooling; you can also choose a quiet portable AC unit that can produce heat and get an appliance that is smart-enabled with Wi-Fi control.
+There are some nearly silent portable air conditioners that offer more than just cooling; you can also choose a quiet portable AC unit that can produce heat and get an appliance that is smart-enabled with Wi-Fi control.
+This list can help you narrow that down.